alif-mahi/odin-recipes/README.md

 # Anime Recipe Website

-An Odin Project project that will use basic HTML elements to make a static website containig some famous anime dish recipes.
+An Odin Project project that will use basic HTML elements to make a static website containing some famous anime dish recipes.

 # Outcome:
     1. Learning about basic HTML elements and being able to comfortably use them.